ICHRA reporting guide

 What is an ICHRA?

 Individual Coverage Health Reimbursement Arrangements (ICHRAs) allow employers to set healthcare allowances for their employees that can be used for individual healthcare plans from their preferred insurance carriers.
 Employers establish an allowance each plan year and may also choose to let employees use leftover allowances on other qualified medical expenses.
 Premiums and other healthcare expenses are tax-free for both employers and employees.
-You can read more about ICHRAs here.
+You can read more about what ICHRAs are here.

 Reimbursements under ICHRAs are tax-free: employers do not pay payroll taxes on reimbursements, and reimbursements are not reported as taxable income on employee W-2s.